 I was upset at her insulting, though accurate diagnosis even though it was supposed to sound like sympathy.

 Fast forward nearly 30 years when my first husband and I moved to California we lived in an adobe house with a swamp cooler in the hall ceiling outside the only bathroom.
 That was important because of my hair and the nature of swamp coolers, which blow hot wet air when the temperature rises over 90.
 My thin wisps whipped around my face into my eyes, stuck to my contacts and made me cry ruining my carefully applied makeup and my hairdo every time I left the bathroom.

-I digressed to supply and explanation for how supremely important air conditioning is in my life.
-When the AC could not be replaced in a timely manner because of the COVID slow down, a couple of people suggested that we needed a swamp cooler.
+I digressed to supply an explanation for how supremely important air conditioning is in my life.
+When the AC could not be replaced in a timely manner because of the COVID slowdown, a couple of people suggested that we needed a swamp cooler.
 LOL